voelzmo/codex/deploy/aws.md

 Now we can put it all together and build out your shiny new VPC in Amazon.
 For this step, you're going to want to be in the `terraform/aws` sub-directory of this repository.
+This Terraform configuration directly matches the [Network Plan](../network/plan.md) for the demo environment.
+For deploying in production, you may need to tweak or rewrite.

 Start with the following `aws.tfvars` file: